oracle-livelabs/multicloud/exadata-db-at-azure/create-database/create-database.md

     ![](./images/deploy_db_image6.png " ")

-  You can select database database version from the available database versions.
+  You can select database version from the available database versions.

     ![](./images/deploy_db_image7.png " ")